ECON 1000. Economics at Northeastern. 1 Hour.

 ECON 7253.
 International Integration.
 4 Hours.

 Examines the evolution of global markets for goods, services, capital, and labor over the past two centuries, the stylized facts regarding trends in integration, the factors affecting the trends in integration, the linkages between integration of different markets, and the impact of integration on the dynamics of global development and disparities.
 The analysis follows an eclectic approach to the questions addressed, drawing upon different intellectual traditions in economics.
-Prereq.
-Knowledge of intermediate microeconomic theory.
+Requires knowledge of intermediate microeconomic theory.

 ECON 7260.
 Urban Economic Systems.
 4 Hours.

 Examines urban economic systems including systematic relationships among cities, as well as those within cities.
 The portion of the course devoted to intermetropolitan analysis covers central place theory, the location of economic activity, and intermetropolitan trade.
 Intrametropolitan analysis includes urban form and land use, land use controls, and local government systems.
-Prereq.
-ECON 5110 and ECON 5140.

 ECON 7261.
 Urban Economic Development.
 4 Hours.